microsoft/azure-maven-plugins/azure-functions-maven-plugin/README.md

 - Scan the output directory (default is `${project.basedir}/target/classes`) and generating `function.json` for each function (method annotated with `FunctionName`) in the staging directory.
 - Copy JAR files from the build directory (default is `${project.basedir}/target/`) to the staging directory.

-> The default lifecycle phase for `azure-functions:package` is package.
+> The default lifecycle phase for `azure-functions:package` is `package`.
 You can simply run `mvn package` to generate all the outputs you need to run/deploy your project.

 > Default staging directory is `${project.basedir}/target/azure-functions/${function-app-name}/`